tomsherman/tally/README.md

 1. Clone or download this repository
 2. Install the command line tool
-  a.
-MacOS: Run `chmod +x scripts/install.sh && scripts/install.sh`
+    1. MacOS: Run `chmod +x scripts/install.sh && scripts/install.sh`
-  b.
-Windows: Run `scripts\install.ps1`
+    2. Windows: Run `scripts\install.ps1`
-    i.
-If you get an error `install.ps1 cannot be loaded because running scripts is disabled on this system`, run a PowerShell terminal as an administrator and enter `Set-ExecutionPolicy RemoteSigned`
+        1. If you get an error `install.ps1 cannot be loaded because running scripts is disabled on this system`, run a PowerShell terminal as an administrator and enter `Set-ExecutionPolicy RemoteSigned`
 3. Run `tally` to start the tool

 ### Building an Executable

 1. Run the build script
-  a.
-MacOS: Run `chmod +x scripts/build.sh && scripts/build.sh`
+    1. MacOS: Run `chmod +x scripts/build.sh && scripts/build.sh`
-  b.
-Windows: Run `scripts\build.ps1`
+    2. Windows: Run `scripts\build.ps1`
-    i.
-If you get an error `build.ps1 cannot be loaded because running scripts is disabled on this system`, run a PowerShell terminal as an administrator and enter `Set-ExecutionPolicy RemoteSigned`
+        1. If you get an error `build.ps1 cannot be loaded because running scripts is disabled on this system`, run a PowerShell terminal as an administrator and enter `Set-ExecutionPolicy RemoteSigned`
 2. The executable will be saved in the `dist/tally` directory.
 When distributing the executable, keep the `_internal` folder and `tally` executable together.

 ### Project Structure